toopher/toopher-python/api-docs.md

 ### create

+Create a user using a username.

 ```python
 api.advanced.users.create(username, **kwargs)
 ```

-Create user with username.

 ### get\_by\_id

+Retrieve a user by user ID.

 ```python
 api.advanced.users.get_by_id(user_id)
 ```

-Retrieve user by user ID.

 ### get\_by\_name

+Retrieve a user using a user name.

 ```python
 api.advanced.users.get_by_name(username)
 ```

-Retrieve user by user name.

 # Pairing